autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-A bolt of lightning strikes somewhere on Earth 100 times every second.
+A bolt of lightning is hotter than the surface of the sun.